lunagarigen/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This quote encapsulates the essence of writing elegant and maintainable code.
 It reminds us to strive for clear, concise solutions that avoid unnecessary complexity.
 Remember that a program is written once but read and maintained many times over.
 Thus, focus on creating simple, modular designs with readable code that can adapt to changing requirements."

 In practice, this means favoring well-named functions and variables, adhering to SOLID principles, minimizing dependencies, and embracing the power of abstraction without over-engineering.
 Always aim to write code that your future self and fellow developers will thank you for.

+# 2024-02-09
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on measured performance data, not speculative assumptions."

+In more detail, this quote emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce bugs.
+Instead, programmers should concentrate on clear logic and good architectural design initially.
+Once the program is functional and proven effective, use profiling tools to identify bottlenecks, then optimize those specific areas for improved efficiency.